HRANT DINK FOUNDATION

 Who Cannot Benefit from the Turkey-Armenia Travel Grant?

-9.The application has to be submitted by individuals.
-In case of group travels, all applications have to be submitted individually by specifying the details of the group in the relevant part of the application form.
+13.The application has to be submitted by individuals.
+In case of group travels, all members of the group should submit individual applications by specifying the details of the group in the relevant part of the application form.

 What Are The Costs Covered By The Turkey-Armenia Travel Grant?

 14.The Turkey-Armenia Travel Grant will finance eligible transportation costs that can be documented (plane, train, bus tickets).
 The Turkey-Armenia Travel Grant will only cover economy class tickets and means of public transport.